dambro1978/JSVW/README.md

 // bindB(data, Type, url) passing some text the function converts it into bits and does the binding, while the response in bits is converted into text

 // bindH(data, Type, url) passing Html text, data format or data for control view interface like jquery UI

+// binaryToText() to convert binary in to text

+// textToBinary() to convert text in binary

 <html>
 <head>